-The history of the P&LSA goes back almost 80 years and appears directly linked to the development of the Victory Class in Portsmouth.
+The history of the PLSA goes back over 80 years and appears directly linked to the development of the Victory Class in Portsmouth.
 The organisation reputedly stems from an idea generated by a retired naval officer, Lieutenant-commander J. G. Kimber, to form an organisation to unite and promote all the sailing interests in Portsmouth Harbour.

 In January 1934 some 40 local yachtsmen founded the Portsmouth Harbour Racing and Sailing Association.
 At the inaugural meeting in the George Hotel in Portsmouth were such illustrious persons as Admiral Sir John Kelly, C-in-C Portsmouth, and Alderman Sir Harold Pink, Lord Mayor of Portsmouth who both became Patrons to the organisation.
 Also present was Mr Harry Brickwood of Southsea, who was elected President.
 He became a prominent X Class helmsman and continued to be deeply interested in the class until his death.